engdan77/metrics_collector/README.md

 ![cli_metrics_collector](https://raw.githubusercontent.com/engdan77/project_images/master/pics/cli_metrics_collector.png)

 Use your browser to connect to http://127.0.0.1:5050 or the port that you can change with the --port argument.

+### Pre-built services

+##### Garmin and apple

+This service was built for displaying graphs related to distance walked and runned regardless registered within Apple health or Garmin Connect.
+Below are the parameters required

+**apple_uri_health_data**: this takes uri that [PyFilesystem](https://github.com/PyFilesystem/pyfilesystem2) supprorts such as example `ftp://foo:bar@127.0.0.1:10021/export.zip` that will  point to export from Apple Heatlh such as described [here](https://www.igeeksblog.com/how-to-import-and-export-health-app-data-on-iphone/).

+**garmin_username**: the username you have for [Garmin Connect](https://connect.garmin.com)

+**garmin_password**: the password for Garmin Connect

 ## Tutorial - implement your own service